Ask Your State to Recognize Usher Syndrome Awareness Day

 Here is sample language to get you started:

-WHEREAS, more than 400,000 people are affected by this genetic disorder worldwide, with up to 50,000 of those in the United States; and
+WHEREAS, more than 400,000 people are affected by this genetic disorder worldwide, with as many as 25,000 of those in the United States; and

 WHEREAS, Usher syndrome, which is incurable presently, impacts three major senses in the body: